 My favorite handheld steamer for 2021 is the Electrolux Portable Garment and Fabric Steamer.

-The Electrolux steamer includes a fabric brush, delicate fabric bonnet and lint brush.
+The Electrolux steamer includes a fabric brush and lint brush.
 You can use this handheld steamer both vertically and horizontally and the long 8ft power cords allows for maximum portability.

 Conclusion – Does Steam Cause Shrinkage in Clothes?

 Steaming is a wonderful way to remove wrinkles from even the most delicate attire.
 As a general rule, using a garment steamer to de-wrinkle your clothes should not cause any shrinkage.